GTFS: shapes

 Rules for drawing lines on a map to represent a transit organization's routes.

 frequencies

 This table specifies headway (time between trips) for routes with variable frequency of service.

 transfers

 Rules for making connections at transfer points between routes.

 feed_info

 An optional feed start date and optional feed expiration date can be set.
 Agencies may publish feeds that are several days into the future.
 Thus, journey planning software applications keep multiple feed versions and the correct feed for a particular day or time.

+rider_categories

+Optional file to define rider categories that correspond to fare classes.
+One can be specified as the default (typically Adult full fare).
+URLs with additional information can be provided.
+Part of the Fares v2 format.

+fare_media

+This table is used to specify available methods for paying and validating the fare.
+Part of the Fares v2 format.

+fare_products

+This table is used to specify the price of various fares.
+It is part of the Fares v2 format and supports fares that vary based on route, distance, zones, rider category, payment method, and transfers used.

+pathways

+This table is used as part of GTFS Pathways to supply internal station navigation information.
+Pathways connect the nodes defined in stops.txt to specify how to travel from station entrances to boarding platforms.

+levels

+A tables used as part of GTFS Pathways to define station levels for reference by nodes in stops.txt.
+A positive index indicates a level above the ground, 0 is ground level, and negative means below ground.